lukaskalvenas/CherryServers-Ansible-OpenFaaS-example/README.md

 git checkout 0.8.9
 ./deploy_stack.sh
 ```
 This will install the default OpenFaaS function stack for you.
 Use the provided login credentials to access the master GUI control panel at http://$master_ip:8080 and begin working.
+Alternatively, you can use the OpenFaaS CLI tools to perform the tasks from the terminal.

 Good luck!